Pennsylvania Veterans' Memorial

 The DMVA is often asked from members of the public how they can support Pennsylvania's veterans.
 One of our recommendations is to contribute to the Pennsylvania Veterans' Memorial to help with its annual upkeep.
 Upkeep includes maintaining the landscaping, lighting, and fountains as well as needed maintenance for structural and cosmetic components.

-If you would like to make a contribution for the upkeep of the memorial, please visit our online donations application to make your contribution or send a check or money order made payable to "Pennsylvania Veterans' Memorial Trust Fund" and mail it to:
+If you would like to make a contribution for the upkeep of the memorial, please visit our online donations webpage to make your contribution or send a check or money order made payable to "Pennsylvania Veterans' Memorial Trust Fund" and mail it to:

 Office for Veterans Affairs